Note: perform these steps with the machine unplugged

 Check trim tote condition.
 Trim tote should be rectangular (not bowed or distorted) and should not have any cracks or tears.

-Check trim tote sensor cable to ensure it is in good condition.
-Wipe the sensor cable end and the body receptacle with an iso wipe to ensure there is no reside impeding the connection.
+If using separator with installed sensor cable, ensure it is in good condition.
+Wipe the sensor cable end and the body receptacle with an iso wipe to ensure there is no residue impeding the connection.

 Check helical blades, bed knives and spacer bars to ensure there is no damage (i.e. no nicks on the cutting edges or gouges on the body of each of these parts).
 Ensure dowel pin is in place.